American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison

 Our Conclusion

-- Platinum Airpoints credit cards fall into two camps - American Express ($59 = 1 APD) and the banks ($85 = 1 APD).
+- Platinum Airpoints credit cards fall into two camps - American Express ($70 = 1 APD) and the banks (poor value rewards).
 The more you spend per year, the less Airpoints Dollars you'll earn with a bank-issued card compared to American Express.
 The fees are roughly the same and American Express doesn't charge for an additional card (many cardholders end up paying for when they use bank-issued credit cards).

-- Both ANZ and Kiwibank require you to spend at least $30,000 to earn two Koru lounge vouchers.
-American Express preloads four lounge entries per year that can be used at international airports (Auckland, Christchurch and Queenstown), Australia, and worldwide.
+- American Express preloads four lounge entries per year that can be used at international airports (Auckland, Christchurch and Queenstown), Australia, and worldwide.
 There is not currently a lounge in Wellington, nor at any domestic New Zealand airport.

 - Westpac doesn't offer any lounge benefits.
 However, it does offer cardholders the "Mastercard Travel and Lifestyle Services".
 These benefits include complimentary daily breakfast, up to $100 room voucher per stay, and "upon availability" room upgrades, early check-in and late check-out for hotel bookings via its website.